NET WORTH: $1.31 billion

 FUNDING AREAS: Education, Health, San Diego Community

-OVERVIEW: Irwin and Joan Jacobs, who are part of the Giving Pledge, give primarily to educational institutions and the San Diego community as a whole.
+OVERVIEW: Irwin and Joan Jacobs, who are signatories of the Giving Pledge, give primarily to educational institutions and the San Diego community as a whole.
 The couple was awarded the Carnegie Medal for Philanthropy in 2015.

 BACKGROUND: Irwin Jacobs came from modest roots, growing up in New Bedford, Massachusetts.
 He attended Cornell University, receiving a degree in electrical engineering and computer science, and a masters and doctorate from MIT.
 After spending more than a decade in academia as a professor at MIT, the University of California San Diego, Jacobs moved into the private sector.
 He had already co-founded a company called Linkabit in 1968, which specialized in satellite encryption services, but it was not until 1985 that he founded Qualcomm.
 Jacobs led the company for 27 years, turning it into a telecommunications giant before leaving the board in March 2012 and handing the company over to his son Paul.

-- $110 million to the University of California at San Diego to build an eponymous engineering school
+- $110 million to the University of California at San Diego to build an engineering school

 - $75 million to the University of California, San Diego, health system to build a new medical center